1234567890num/Extra-Life-Plando/Final Mix Readme/Final Mix- Readme.txt

 *You better hurry.
 Time stops for no one, and as the minute hand reaches 6 or 12, a world shall fall to darkness forever.*

 **This curse is more powerful than before.
 The worlds are now randomly at risk of falling into darkness.
 The curse also affects the strength of enemies over time**

+***Phil wants to remind you that as junior heroes, your training never ends. wisely spend some time to do so as your foes are likely doing the same***